 The greater Kansas City metropolitan area has a population of over 2 million people.
-Widely known as the Heart of America, Kansas City offers all the advantages of a major city while maintaining a smaller, hometown feel.
+Widely known as the Heart of America and the "City of Fountains", Kansas City offers all the advantages of a major city while maintaining a smaller, hometown feel.